 As you read on the HOME page, we are a group of friends and family and all adults other than Giant Schnauzers live in homes of my friends and family so the puppies can be raised in family homes, well loved and with potty training started.
 We all come together to sale our different breeds on this family website.

 I do have a website that is dedicated to only my Giant Schnauzers and not the other breeds that are owned by others.
-Please email or text me for that link if you prefer to see only my dogs and puppies on my personal website.
+Please email or text me for that link so you can visit my personal site which shows much more breed info than this one page does.

 AKC GIANT SCHNAUZERS: